This Recipe includes

 The classic French ratatouille recipe is one that sounds more complicated to make than it is.
 You probably have more difficulty pronouncing it, than making it.
-Unless you have watched the Disney-Pixar movie of course, then you are probably already on top of it!
-(It is pronounced “ra-ta-tou-iye”, with the two “LLs” together being silent.
+(Unless you have watched the Disney-Pixar movie of course, then you are probably already on top of it!)

+Ratatouille is pronounced “ra-ta-tou-iye”, with the two “LLs” together being silent.
 It is traditionally a dish from Provence, from the city of Nice in the South of France.
 It usually features an assortment of local vegetables, such as eggplant, zucchini, peppers, and tomatoes.
-The word “rata” is thought to be army slang for ragoût, meaning “motley stew”.
-(The current-day version of a ragôut is a similar, but has meat in it.).